InfoTechBridge/OrmBenchmark/README.md

 The performance tests are broken in the following lists:

-- Performance test of executing one sql command repetedly:
+- Performance test of executing one sql command frequently:
 	- Performance of execute one select statement and map a returned row to a POCO object over 500 iterations
 	- Performance of execute one select statement and map a returned row to a dynamic object over 500 iterations